Dallas, TX Will Preparation Attorney

 Is a Will the Right Document for Your Estate?

 When people ask if it wouldn’t be just as good, and cheaper, use a computer program or website to draft their Will, we can honestly say, “It might be cheaper but it certainly won’t be as good.”
 A Will is a powerful document.
-It can meet a variety of goals but most people will not understand its power, or its optimal use without advice from an attorney.
+It can meet a variety of goals but most people will not understand its power, or its optimal use without advice from a Will preparation attorney.
 Preparing a Will is only one part of a larger plan.
-Dallas estate planning lawyer Chris Parvin will help you understand how a Will fits into the bigger picture of your estate plan – what it can and cannot do.
+Dallas Will preparation lawyer Chris Parvin will help you understand how a Will fits into the bigger picture of your estate plan – what it can and cannot do.

 Does Your Family Need A Trust?